spotinst/help/src/docs/ocean/tutorials/install-network-client-v2.md

 ## Install or Update the Ocean Network Client with Helm

-This tutorial describes how to install or upgrade the Ocean Network Client DaemonSet using Helm.
+This procedure describes installing or upgrading the Ocean Network Client DaemonSet using Helm.
 Installation is only supported with Helm version 3.x (not supported with Helm 2.x).
 To learn more at Ocean Network Client hem chart [Ocean Network Client Helm chart](https://github.com/spotinst/charts/tree/main/charts/ocean-network-client).

 ### Install the Ocean network client for the first time with Helm 3.x

-1. Add the Spot Helm chart repository https://charts.spot.io using command `helm repo add`.
+1. Add the Spot Helm chart repository https://charts.spot.io using command: `helm repo add`.

 2. Update the local Helm chart repository cache using command `helm repo update`, so that it includes Spot repo `spot/ocean-network-client`.